DTJF/libpruio/src/doc/_examples.md

   The less channels are activated, the faster the ADC subsystem samples the data.
-Ie. check it by connecting a constant frequency sine wave (0 to maximal 1.8 V) to any channel and switch off the others one by one.
+Ie. check it by connecting a constant frequency sine wave (0 to maximal 1V8) to any channel and switch off the others one by one.

 \Item{Source Code}